 IZY: low-cost Paris – Brussels, half on high-speed rail, half on conventional rail.

-Yes, fixed discount prices, limited supply:
+Yes, book early.
+Fixed discount prices, limited supply:

-Yes-ish, fixed discounted prices that disappear some days before departure:
+Yes, but anytime before the cut-off date is ok.
+Fixed discounted prices that disappear some days before departure:

-The Early-Bird discount: for non-high-speed rail travel (including Intercity direct) between the Netherlands and Belgium, or between the Netherlands and Luxembourg via Belgium, fixed discount available 7 or more days before departure, about 40% off for Mon–Thurs departures, 20% off for Fri–Sun departures.
+The Early-Bird discount: for non-high-speed train travel (including Intercity direct) between the Netherlands and Belgium, or between the Netherlands and Luxembourg via Belgium, fixed discount available 7 or more days before departure, about 40% off for Mon–Thurs departures, 20% off for Fri–Sun departures.
 In practical terms, with NS and NMBS/SNCB, this is an internet-only fare; other channels of purchase either do not provide discounted tickets, or charge hefty booking fees.

+(Eurostar is currently not bookable from Brussels to Lille or Calais.)
 Eurostar from Brussels-Midi/Zuid to Lille Europe or Calais Fréthun (in this direction only): must be booked two or more days before departure, and can only be booked through the NMBS/SNCB International or Belgian Eurostar website/app.
 (For Lille, TGV is more flexible anyway, and often cheaper.
 Also check NMBS/SNCB International and the SNCF websites for prices to Calais.)

-No, no discount for early booking in other cases:
+No. No discount for early booking in other cases:

 Catching the ICE within the Netherlands: domestic ticketing plus a surchage of €2.6, for most people.